Bogdan1243/ADS/ADS_Project/README.md

 underlying data structures updating in real time.

-The project was developed as part of the ADS Course and implements four data structures from scratch: a Fibonacci Heap, a Red-Black Tree, a Disjoint Set (Union-Find), and the KMP String Matching algorithm.
+The project was developed as part of the ADS Course and implements four data structures from scratch: a Fibonacci Heap, a Red-Black Tree, a Disjoint Set (Union-Find).

 Data Structures